 Even famous-faces like Cardi B and Offset’s daughter Kulture or Kim Kardashian West and Kanye West’s children North, Chicago, and Saint bear ungendered and unusual names.
 Now Olympic athlete Usain Bolt and longtime girlfriend, Kasi Bennett, revealed the name of their baby: Olympia Lightning Bolt.

-The name seems to reflect Bolt’s life more than Bennett’s — as an Olympic athlete (Olympia) who’s been called the fastest man alive (like a lightening bolt) — but fans loved his personal message to his girlfriend on Instagram.
+The name seems to reflect Bolt’s life more than Bennett’s — as an Olympic athlete (Olympia) who’s been called the fastest man alive (like a lightning bolt) — but fans loved his personal message to his girlfriend on Instagram.

 While Bolt and Bennett’s name for Olympia may seem over the top, Elon Musk and Grimes went for a name that was quite inhuman — X Æ A-12.